connorjacobsen/iris/SPECIFICATION.md

 type Number = Int | Float | Uint
 ```

 Based on this declaration, we know that `Number` may refer to either an `Int` or a `Float`, but it may refer to only one of the two at any given time.
 We cannot declare a `Number`, fill it with an `Int` and then treat it like a `Float`.
-However, if the binding it mutable, we can rebind the name to a `Float` later on.
+However, if the binding is mutable, we can rebind the name to a `Float` later on.

 ## Conditionals